 If you are in doubt during the process, ask the staff to help you.
 They are there to provide a service, and will normally be very helpful if you ask politely for help with the forms and procedures.
 Also, do make sure to check up on the specific requirements, as these may differ depending on which city or municipality you're living in.

-You can also ask your university's international office or your mentor (or your International Ambassador in the Student Hub, if you are studying at CBS), but keep in mind that they might not know all of the current rules and requirements.
-Also, many educational institutions have specific registration events on campus.
-Ask if your campus does.
+You can also ask your university's international office or your mentor, but keep in mind that they might not know all of the current rules and requirements.